how-to-firebase/full-stack-firebase/realtime-database/security-rules.md

 And notice how each base node has a wildcard `$objectType` nested directly underneath it?
 That's so we can save lots of different types of objects, all of which will inherit their rules from their parent nodes.

-Instead of fighting the cascading rules, we're using them to our advantage and dramatically reducing the number of rules that we need to write.
+Instead of fighting the cascading rules, we're using them to our advantage and dramatically reducing the number of rules that we write.

+We're leveraging custom claims to permit users with the `admin` claim to read and write everything using `auth.token.admin === true`.
+Custom claims are awesome, because they're available across all three types of security rules---Firestore, RTDB and Storage--as well as your browser's `currentUser` JWT.

 ### Validation